I am an online writer who enjoys writing about modern pop culture.

 What Is UK Garage?

-Musically UK garage is soulful, yet fun at the same time.
+Musically, UK garage is soulful yet fun at the same time.
 Unlike many forms of dance music, it does not take itself too seriously.
-Throughout the years, there have been a range of different styles within the genre, and below you will find what I believe to be the top ten best old-school garage songs.
+Throughout the years, there has been a range of different styles within the genre, and below you will find what I believe to be the top ten best old-school garage songs.
 This selection is my own personal opinion, so feel free to debate my choices in the comment section below.

 There are many remixes of this track, but the original is, and always will be, the best.
 It is such a perfect example of why UK garage influenced and defined a generation of dance music lovers in the UK.

 2. T2: "Heartbroken" ft.
 Jodie Aysha

 "Heartbroken" was a breakthrough track in the UK garage scene, peaking in 2007 at number 2 in the UK singles chart, where it stayed for five consecutive weeks.
 UK garage had been fast building in popularity up to this point, but "Heartbroken" propelled the genre into the mainstream.

 The song features the vocals of Jodie Aysha, which accentuate the tight, warbling bass lines, and crisp, sharp percussion perfectly.
 It is extremely catchy, but there is no compromise in the track to achieve that catchiness; the tight, heavy bass is a testament to this.

 "Heartbroken", while not a masterpiece, is a great old-school representation of how a genre can break into the mainstream without compromising its sound.

 3. DJ Bigga G: "Mind, Body & Soul"